fabletechlabs/cypress-test-task/README.md

 ## Setup (requires Node.js)

-1. Fork this repo
-2. Clone your copy of the repo
+1. Clone or download a copy of the repo
-3. Run `npm install` in the working directory
+2. Run `npm install` in the working directory
-4. Open cypress with `./node_modules/.bin/cypress open`
+3. Open Cypress with `./node_modules/.bin/cypress open`

 ## Test task